Castcs/hpc/hw1/README.md

 ```
 student@login04:~/hw1/build> cmake -DCMAKE_BUILD_TYPE=Release ..
 ```
+(do not forgot the two "dots" .. at the end of the command above, which specifies "[look] back one directory")

 This command tells CMake to generate the build files for HW1 in _Release_ mode.
 The syntax `-D[VAR]=[VAL]` allows you to set a variable.